Clicky

 Repeating the steps in the last section, but instead of the mildew cleaner, use this Outdoor Cleaner (Amazon Link Ad).
 This stuff will stain clothes, so make sure to not wear your good clothing.
 Also, I suggest you try to avoid the seams and stitches of the cushions.

-The last thing you can do is simply paint the cushions with a vinyl spray paint.
+The last thing you can do is simply paint the seats of your jet ski with a vinyl spray paint.
 This is super easy to do if the cushion is one color, but if not, you have to mask off the areas you don’t want to paint.

 The video below shows the best way to do it: